opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 ------------------------
 It's not always easy to estimate the right density for a mesh.
 Sometimes a higher density could be needed to avoid *straight lines* on bending elements, or a lower density could be used for saving computing resources in a complex scene, or, simply, the drawings of an element are changed.
 In all this occurrences, modifying the mesh can solve the problem.

-.. tip:: **To update a Plastic mesh to reflect changing in the Level Strip:**
+.. tip:: **To update a Plastic mesh to reflect changes in the Level Strip:**

     1. Select the Mesh column/layer that needs to be modified.